-During the three months ended March 31, 2008, we paid approximately \$27,000 for the purchase of additional Internet domains.
+During the nine months ended September 30, 2008, we paid approximately \$205,000 for the purchase of additional Internet domains.
 We expect to continue acquiring Internet domains or Web sites in the normal course of business as we grow our proprietary network of Web sites.

 We anticipate that we will need to invest working capital towards the development and expansion of our overall operations.
 We may also make a significant number of acquisitions, which could result in the reduction of our cash balances or the incurrence of debt.
-As of April 1, 2008, we have entered into a three year credit agreement which provides us with a \$30 million senior secured revolving credit line, for which we can use the proceeds to finance permitted acquisitions.
+On April 1, 2008, we entered into a three year credit agreement which provides us with a \$30 million senior secured revolving credit line, which may be used to finance permitted acquisitions.
+As of September 30, 2008, we had \$30 million of availability under the credit agreement.
 Furthermore, we expect that capital expenditures may increase in future periods, particularly if our operating activity increases.